 The baskets on the bottom (from At Home) are for shoes.
 Coats and backpacks hang in the larger section, and school papers go in the mail slots.
 Anything that the kids leave laying around (after repeated attempts to get them to put their stuff away) goes into the navy baskets (from Amazon) at the top.
 Can't find what you're looking for?
 Check your basket!
 (Ahhhh....)

 Next, let's take a closer look at the coffee bar and pantry!
-I love the artistry of pottery, so I've been picking up things I appreciate here and there for years.
+I love the artistry of pottery, so I've been picking up things on my travels for years.
 This seems like the perfect place to display them, with some space to add to the collection.
-The antique coffee grinder on the wall is a gift from Rick's father.

-The view from the kitchen into the den!
-(I'll do another post with more details about the den soon.)
+Here is the view from the kitchen into the den!
+(See my next post for details about the den.)
 I didn't have enough wall space for the planned double ovens, so we added a second oven in the island.
 Both ovens are convection and one also works as an air fryer!
 Yay!
 The island also contains a double trash can in the center and a microwave on the right.

 Looking into the dining room, you can see all the way through the entry hall and into the living room.
 The dining room has navy blue chairs and the living room curtains are blue.
 (This photo was taken while we were still in progress.)

 I have been asked several times how I did this project.
 The answer is with a measuring tape, pencil, graph paper, and a whole lot of erasing.
 There were definitely some hiccups along the way and a few sleepless nights trying to figure it all out.
 I scoured books on kitchen design and Pinterest, then asked for advice.
 My contractor, Steve Graber, was a big help in guiding me through some of the more challenging aspects.
 I also had a lot of help from my assistant, Caylin Benson.
 I don't know how I could have done this project while being a present wife and mother without her.
 She and I did most of the painting ourselves, and when I got completely burned out, she took that part over.

 One thing I decided very early on was this: if I don't LOVE it, it's not going in this house.
-I'd rather have a blank wall or mismatched furniture or whatever else than to put anything in here just to have something in that space.
+I'd rather have a blank wall or mismatched furniture than to put anything in here just to have something in that space.
 I'd rather wait to find something wonderful that I can afford too.
 I'm glad I made that decision.
 Every day I look around this house and smile.
 What a privilege to be able to use my creativity in a way that lights me up inside.
-One of these days we'll probably sell this house, but for today I'm going to thoroughly enjoy living here.
+One of these days we'll sell this house, but for today I'm going to thoroughly enjoy living here.

 If you like this renovation, drop a comment below!
 Click on that little red heart.
 Also, save this Pin and share this post on your social media pages.
 Sharing is caring, my friends!